jtostlebe/nevergiveup/content/people/jacob-thore.md

 Jacob provides mentorship, guidance, and emotional support to participants, using lived experience with incarceration and successful reentry to foster connection and encouragement.

-Jacob graduated from Shane's previous transitional living program in August 2022.
+Jacob graduated from Shane's previous transitional living program in September 2022.